Indigenous peoples of Mexico: States

-These five states accounted for 61.1% of all indigenous language speakers in Mexico.
-Most indigenous Mexicans do not speak their own languages and speak only Spanish.
-This is reflected in these five states' populations.
-Although Oaxaca, Chiapas, Veracruz, Puebla, and Yucatán have 34.2%, 27.2%, 9.4%, 11.7%, and 30.3% of their populations speaking an indigenous language, these states' indigenous populations are 65.73%, 36.15%, 29.25%, 35.28%, 65.4% respectively.
+These five states accounted for 61.1% of all Indigenous language speakers in Mexico.
+However, most Indigenous Mexicans do not speak their languages and speak only Spanish, as reflected in their populations.
+Although Oaxaca, Chiapas, Veracruz, Puebla, and Yucatán have 34.2%, 27.2%, 9.4%, 11.7%, and 30.3% of their populations speaking an Indigenous language, these states' self-identified Indigenous populations are 65.73%, 36.15%, 29.25%, 35.28%, and 65.4%, respectively.

 Population statistics

-According to the National Commission for the Development of the Indigenous Peoples (CDI), there were 25,694,928 indigenous people reported in Mexico in 2015, which constitutes 21.5% of the population of Mexico.
-This is a significant increase from the 2010 census, in which indigenous Mexicans accounted for 14.9% of the population, and numbered 15,700,000 Most indigenous communities have a degree of financial, political autonomy under the legislation of "usos y costumbres", which allows them to regulate internal issues under customary law.
+In the 2020 census 23,232,391 people were identified as Indigenous based on self-identification (19.41%).
+This is a significant increase from the 2010 census, in which Indigenous Mexicans accounted for 14.9% of the population and numbered 15,700,000, but smaller than the 2015 census estimate of 25,694,928 (21.5%).
+Most Indigenous communities have a degree of financial and political autonomy under the legislation of "usos y costumbres," which allows them to regulate internal issues under customary law.

-The indigenous population of Mexico has in recent decades increased both in absolute numbers as-well as a percentage of the population.
-This is largely due to increased self-identification as indigenous, as well as indigenous women having higher birth rates than the country average.
+Mexico's Indigenous population has increased in absolute numbers in recent decades, as has the percentage of the population.
+This is largely due to increased self-identification as Indigenous, as well as Indigenous women having higher birth rates than the national average.
 Indigenous peoples are also more likely to live in rural areas, but many reside in urban or suburban areas, particularly in the central states of Mexico, Puebla, Tlaxcala, Mexico City and the Yucatán Peninsula.

-According to the CDI, the states with the greatest percentage of indigenous population are: Yucatán, with 65.40%, Quintana Roo with 44.44% and Campeche with 44.54% of the population being indigenous, most of them Maya; Oaxaca with 65.73% of the population, the most numerous groups being the Mixtec and Zapotec peoples; Chiapas has 36.15%, the majority being Tzeltal and Tzotzil Maya; Hidalgo with 36.21%, the majority being Otomi; Puebla with 35.28%, and Guerrero with 33.92%, mostly Nahua people and the states of San Luis Potosí and Veracruz both home to a population of 19% indigenous people, mostly from the Totonac, Nahua and Teenek (Huastec) groups.
+According to the CDI, the states with the greatest percentage of Indigenous population are: Yucatán, with 65.40%, Quintana Roo with 44.44% and Campeche with 44.54% of the population being Indigenous, most of them Maya; Oaxaca with 65.73% of the population, the most numerous groups being the Mixtec and Zapotec peoples; Chiapas has 36.15%, the majority being Tzeltal and Tzotzil Maya; Hidalgo with 36.21%, the majority being Otomi; Puebla with 35.28%, and Guerrero with 33.92%, mostly Nahua people and the states of San Luis Potosí and Veracruz both home to a population of 19% Indigenous people, mostly from the Totonac, Nahua and Teenek (Huastec) groups.

 States

-The majority of the indigenous population is concentrated in the central and southern states.
-According to the CDI, the states with the greatest percentage of indigenous population as of 2020 according to INEGI are:
+Most of the Indigenous population is concentrated in the central and southern states.
+According to the CDI, the states with the greatest percentage of Indigenous population as of 2020 according to INEGI are: